amhammett/jenkible/README.md

 ## Requirements

-These playbooks expect that you have your aws profile credentials configured in `~/.aws/credentials`
+These playbooks expect that you have your

+- aws profile credentials configured in `~/.aws/credentials`.
 These credentials should map to the aws_account variable defined above
+- ssh keys stored within `~/.ssh/id_rsa.jenkins-{{aws_account}}`.
+These keys are used by ansible and set within the dynamic inventory

+## Dynamic Inventory

+See `./inventory` for more information.
+Current setup limits hosts that match `dyn_jenkins_{{env}}_prime` for jenkins prime servers

+## Keys and Access

+One key-pair is created per account.